 Try the Coach instead.
 Kerridge and his wife have opened a second pub just up the street which operates on a no reservation basis.
 Arrive early because it's small and fills up quickly.

 - Where: The Hand and Flowers, 126 West Street, Marlow SL7 2BP

 - Contact: Tel: +44 (0)1628 482 277, Email: firstname.lastname@example.org

 - How to get there:

-- By train - Marlow train station is a 10 minute walk.
-Check National Rail Enquiries for schedule and prices.
+- By train - Marlow train station is a 10-minute walk.

 - By car - Marlow is about 32 miles from Central London.
 Take the M4 west to Windsor and Maidenhead, then the A404 into Marlow.
 At the end of the high street, turn left at the T-junction onto West Street.
 The Hand and Flowers is about a quarter of a mile from the junction.

 - UK Travel Tip - The M4 is often clogged with traffic so give yourself plenty of extra time to get there.
-Marlow is a very pretty town with a scenic bridge over the Thames, historic 17th and 18th century buildings and lots of shops for retail therapy.
+Marlow is a very pretty town with a scenic bridge over the Thames, historic 17th and 18th-century buildings and lots of shops for retail therapy.
 There's inexpensive parking behind the supermarket.
-If you're early there's there's plenty to do.
+If you're early there's plenty to do.

 - Visit their website for hours, pricing, menus, and more.